Chapter 1

 ✓ Checkpoint:

-Open it in your chosen tool
+Open in your chosen tool

 ✓ Checkpoint: